lurenhaothu/SPW/README.md

 # SPW loss
-The PyTorch implementation of the CWMI loss proposed in paper: **Steerable Pyramid Weighted Loss: Multi-Scale Adaptive Weighting for Semantic Segmentation**. <br>
+The PyTorch implementation of the SPW loss proposed in paper: **Steerable Pyramid Weighted Loss: Multi-Scale Adaptive Weighting for Semantic Segmentation**. <br>

 ---